liulelenudt/LTS-for-scalar-conservation-laws/Example4.3/Readme.md

 # Solving the 1D advection equation

 # Description
-Solving the 1D advection equation involves utilizing the SSPRK(5,4) scheme with a forward Euler time step, the SSPRK(5,4) scheme with a large time step, the pRK(5,4) scheme, and the pRRK(5,4) scheme for the SSP problem.
+Solving the 1D advection equation involves utilizing the SSPRK(5,4) scheme with a forward Euler time step, the SSPRK(5,4) scheme with a large time step, the pRK(5,4) scheme, and the pRRK(5,4) scheme for the SSP property.

 # code
 Driver code in LinwaveMDriver1D.m